conectado/conectado-blog/posts/2025-06-20/sharing-io-resources/README.md

 ## Introduction

-Correctly mutablly sharing state in concurrenct code is a pain, this is true regardless of the language.
+Correctly sharing mutable state in concurrenct code is a pain, this is true regardless of the language.

 In Rust, it can be even more frustrating, in an effort to prevent you from shooting yourself in the foot it enforces XOR-aliasing rules that can be hard to follow, even for experts.